digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/app-builder/toolbar.md

 Release the app to publish the current version of the app and push the changes into the production.

 :::caution
-ToolJet will block editing of the Released version of an app and will display a prompt to create a new version to make the changes.
+JumpStart will block editing of the Released version of an app and will display a prompt to create a new version to make the changes.
 This is to prevent accidentally pushing an unfinished app to the live version.
 :::

 <div style={{textAlign: 'center'}}>